Using Gestures in Motion

 />

 For simple effects like these, both CSS and Motion work well.
-I personally prefer Motion, because I am able to use springs, which create more natural looking motion.
+I prefer Motion because I can use springs, which in certain scenarios create a more natural-looking motion.

 In most cases, there's no meaningful performance difference.
 Sometimes Motion's performance is even better, because it handles independent transforms more efficiently than CSS variables.